What are “Managed Services?”

-Why Does Managed Services Matter?
+Why Do Managed Services Matter?

 Filling the Talent Gap

-If you are lucky enough to have IT talent on your team, the last thing you want to do is alienate them or cause them to burn out on small tasks and maintenance issues.
+If you are lucky enough to have IT talent on your team, the last thing you want to do is alienate them or allow them to burn out on small tasks and maintenance issues.

 History of Managed Services